WHY IS MY AIR CONDITIONER LEAKING Water? 3 COMMON AC PROBLEMS

 Why Do AC Systems Produce Water?

-Your air conditioning system is responsible for taking the warm outdoor air and cooling as it passes into your home.
+Your air conditioning system is responsible for taking the warm outdoor air and cooling it as it passes into your home.
 Warm air can hold more water molecules than cool air (especially in humid climates).
 As the warm air passes over the evaporator coil and transitions to a cooler temperature, the air molecules begin to shed this excess water.

 Problem 1: Clogged or Damaged Drain Line